-There are missing or questionable dates on your resume.
-Employers will wonder what you were doing in between jobs if there are large gaps between periods of employment.
+Employers will also see if there are missing or questionable dates on your resume.
+Employers will wonder what you were doing in between jobs if there are significant gaps between periods of employment.
 They will also look you up online and scan social media profiles.
 Be sure that the information you’ve made public closely matches the details you’ve listed in your resume.

-Background and reference checks.
-Employers routinely confirm the details from resumes such as employment history and educational credentials.
-They’ll also call your previous employers, your references, and also back-door references.
-These are people in their own network who may have worked with you in the past and can speak to your on-the-job behaviour and performance.
+Background and reference checks tell the truth.
+Employers routinely confirm the details from resumes, such as employment history and educational credentials.
+They’ll also call your previous employers, your references, and back-door references.
+These are people in their network who may have worked with you in the past and can speak to your on-the-job behaviour and performance.

-Being caught lying on your resume can tarnish your reputation with that employer, not only costing you’re the job, but also blocking you from consideration for any future opportunities.
+Being caught lying on your resume can tarnish your reputation with that employer, not only costing you the job but also blocking you from consideration for any future opportunities with that company.

-When someone recommends you for a job, telling the hiring manager that you would be a great fit for the role, you stand a much greater chance of being interviewed and seriously considered for the position.
-This is true regardless if on paper you have the required degree or number of years of experience.
+When someone recommends you for a job, telling the hiring manager that you would be an excellent fit for the role, you stand a much greater chance of being interviewed and seriously considered.
+Regardless of what’s on paper, you have the required degree or years of experience.

 Work hard, be nice, and be honest.
 It pays off.